 Clearing: The cutting and removal of existing vegetation without disturbance to the soil or surface, or destruction of the root system.

-Environmentally sensitive lands: Land containing steep hillsides, sensitive biological resources, coastal beaches, sensitive costal bluffs, or Special Flood Hazard Areas.
+Environmentally sensitive lands: Land containing steep hillsides, sensitive biological resources, coastal beaches, sensitive coastal bluffs, or Special Flood Hazard Areas.

 Excavation: The act, process, or result of earthen material or substance being removed, cut into, dug, quarried, uncovered, displaced, or relocated

-Existing grade: the grade of a premises that existed before any development occurred or the grade of an existing pad that was approved by a tentative map.
-See Section 113.0228 for additional information on determining existing grade.
+Existing grade: The grade of a premise that existed before any development occurred or the grade of an existing pad that was approved by a tentative map.
+See Section 113.0228 for additional information on determining the existing grade.

 Fill: Any soil, excavated or dredged material, riprap, rock, concrete, construction debris, pilings, sand, or other material or substance that is added to any location on a premise.

 Grade: The elevation of the surface of the ground.

 Grading: Any earthwork that involves grubbing, excavating, embanking, or filling.

 Grubbing: The removal or destruction of vegetation by disturbing the root system or soil surface.
 The activity can range from reshaping a hillside for a new subdivision to terracing a backyard slope.

 Proposed Grade: The grade of a premise that will result after all development has been completed.